syddgrt/DocuFolio/content/Asyed-portfolio/aboutme.md

 - Homelabbing and Linux tinkering
 - Writing documentation in Obsidian
-- Automation, robotics, and production systems
+- Gaming, especially factory simulation games like Satisfactory and Factorio
 - Music and guitar when my brain is fried

 ---